 16. Don’t forget Pinterest

 Pinterest is not a social network.
 It’s a visual search engine that also requires SEO to rank higher on.
 Bloggers who were early adopters of Pinterest are getting hundreds of thousands of visitors from this search engine.
-To learn all about this awesome, and often ignored, source of traffic, download my Pinterest 101 guide.

 A successful website launch is critical for any online entrepreneur.
 Worried about missing out important steps when you’re ready to launch?
 Here’s a checklist to follow when launching a new WordPress website.